Healthy English Lavender (Lavandula angustifolia) in direct, also known as English Lavender

 About English Lavender

 English Lavender is native to Mediterranean, it has been cherished for centuries for its calming fragrance and beautiful spikes of purple flowers.
 Natural populations persist in open sunny habitats with seasonal moisture and well-drained soil, and growers usually identify it by its purple, violet, blue, pink, white flowers and foliage.
-By the 20th century, growers had introduced this species far beyond its native range through ornamental and practical cultivation.
+A practical check: by the 20th century, growers had introduced this species far beyond its native range through ornamental and practical cultivation.
 Across traditional culinary culture, this plant remains practical for fresh harvests and compact edible production.
 In practice, it works well for growers who want consistent structure without sacrificing ornamental quality.

 Family: Lamiaceae · Genus: Lavandula